-A performance review rating scale is required for each section created.
-The same scale can be used for the overall performance review task as well.
+A performance review rating scale is required for each section you create.
+You can also use this scale for the overall performance review task.
 The rating scale for a performance review section is defined when creating the performance review section.

 |PERMISSION NAME||PERMISSION DESCRIPTION||CATEGORY|

 To define the Rating Scale:

 - In the Type field, click Question List, Goal Rating Section, or Competency Section.
 Then, click the Edit icon in the Rating Scale section.

 Note: The automated goal rating feature provides an automated rating for the entire goal rating section, not individual goals.